 Recommended Health Insurance Plans

-Most exchange visitors will have to purchase insurance independently, and make arrangements before they arrive to the U.S., or soon after their arrival.
-ISSS recommends the following insurance companies with J-1 compliant plans:
+Exchange Visitors will have to purchase insurance independently before they arrive to the U.S. ISSS recommends the following insurance companies with J-1 compliant plans:

 - ISO International Insurance (includes evacuation & repatriation)